outmoded/sntp/README.md

 # sntp

 An SNTP v4 client (RFC4330) for node.
 Simpy connects to the NTP or SNTP server requested and returns the server time along with the roundtrip duration and clock offset.
+To adjust the local time to the NTP time, add the returned `t` offset to the local time.

 Current version: **0.1.0**